Year 3 class

 Important things to remember:

-- Please provide a healthy snack for your child to eat at 10:25am playtime.
-Lunch will be at 12:00pm.
+• Please provide a healthy snack for your child to eat at playtime.

-- Weekly homework will be set on a Friday and needs to be completed by the following Friday.
-This will usually consist of Math's, Spellings, SPAG.com (online), and Reading Plus (online) but may at times relate to other subjects.
+• Weekly homework will be set on a Friday and needs to be completed by the following Friday.
+This will usually consist of Math's, Spellings, SPAG.com (online), Reading Plus (online) and TT Rockstars (online) but may at times relate to other subjects.

-- We will begin to send home reading books out as soon as we have read with your child.
+• We will begin to send home reading books out as soon as we have read with your child.
 Your child will select a new home reading book from the school library when they need to change it.
 We encourage the children to read at home every night.
 This is part of the homework expectations and we appreciate your support with this.
 Your child has their own personal reading record for you to record their reading journey.
-We expect these to be completed every time your child reads their school book.
+We expect these to be completed every time your child reads their school book and reading records must be returned to school every FRIDAY.

 Book recommendations for Year 3